Phoebus-Ma/Python-Helper/Thread.PY/README.md

 ### Description

 Multi-thread for python.

 ### Platform

 Python 3 for Windows/Linux/MacOS.

 ### Feature

 1. thread.py            ---- Use threading create thread, multi platform.
 2. thread-pool.py       ---- Use threading pool, this is third library.
 3. thread-lock.py       ---- Use threading lock, Resource access with thread locks.
 4. thread-queue.py      ---- Use threading and queue for interthread communication.
 5. thread-event.py      ---- Use threading event for interthread communication.
 6. thread-rlock.py      ---- Use threading rlock for interthread communication.
 7. thread-semaphore.py  ---- Use threading semaphores for interthread communication.
 8. thread-condition.py  ---- Use threading condition for interthread communication.
+9. daemon-threading.py  ---- Use threading create daemon thread.

 ### Example:

 1. Thread Test:
 ```console
 $ python thread.py